X

 Lenders look at several factors when evaluating applicants for business loans.
 Understanding lenders’ considerations can help you get organized and demonstrate that your business is creditworthy despite the risk.

-1. Credit Score
+Credit Score

 When applying for business loans, two types of credit scores matter: your business credit score and your FICO score.

 Your FICO score is tied to your Social Security number and can range from 300 to 850.
 It rates your personal credit based on your credit history.
 This includes your payment history, credit utilization (how much available credit you’re currently using), length of credit history, credit mix and inquiries for new credit.
-Three credit bureaus report on your credit: TransUnion, Experian and Equifax.
-You can request a free copy of your credit report from all three agencies on AnnualCreditReport.com.
-If you find any mistakes, make sure to correct them.
-Your personal credit score can factor into your business credit score.

 Your business credit score is tied to your employer identification number and can range from one to 100.
-It gets calculated by Equifax, Experience and Dun & Bradstreet, all of which create business credit reports using their own methodology.
+It gets calculated by Equifax, Experian and Dun & Bradstreet, all of which create business credit reports using their own methodology.

-2. Debt-to-Income Ratio
+Debt-to-Income Ratio

 If your DTI is lower than 36%, then you will be a more attractive applicant to lenders.
 That said, most experts say that a DTI below 36% is ideal, but a ratio below 50% is acceptable.